0xcharchar/tipjarcontracts/README.md

 _Send tip -> get NFT_

-Inspired by POAP and Gitcoin Kudos.
+Inspired by POAP and Gitcoin Kudos except that when the NFT is transferred, the new owner is "rugged".

 This contract uses the metadata extension (ERC721Metadata) to disincentivize buying credibility.
 This isn't a big concern for smaller creators but may be a concern if you are a larger creator.